Claaarree/vttp5_ssf_day12hw/README.md

 2) Read the file
 3) Loop and put the list of employee records into an Employee arraylist.
 4) Output the list using Thymeleaf into an employeelist.html page

+# Task 2
+1) Create a newEmployee.html for creation of new employees
+2) write new employee to existing employee.txt file